survivejs/react-book/manuscript/02_getting_started.md

 ## Setting Up Your First Project

-Webpack is one of those tools that depends on Node.js.
-Head to http://nodejs.org/ and get it installed unless you have done so already.
-You should have `npm` available at your terminal.
-Once you are done, continue.
+Webpack is one of those tools that depends on [Node.js](http://nodejs.org/).
+Make sure you have it installed and you can have `npm` available at your terminal.
 Next you should set a directory for your project, navigate there, hit `npm init` and fill in some details.
 Here are the commands in detail:

 ```bash
 mkdir kanban_app